PowerShell/PSResourceGet/help/Find-PSResource.md

 ```

 ## DESCRIPTION
-The `Find-PSResource` cmdlet searches for a package from a repository (local or remote) based on Name or other package properties.
+The `Find-PSResource` cmdlet searches for a package from a repository (local or remote) based on `-Name` or other package properties.

 ## EXAMPLES
 These examples assume that the PSGallery repository is registered and contains the packages we are searching for.